ddttom/doc2web/docs/user-manual.md

 - Applies appropriate indentation for different TOC levels
 - Preserves TOC structure through advanced DOM manipulation
 - Ensures visual fidelity to the original document's TOC appearance
+- **Automatically removes page numbers from TOC entries** since page numbers are irrelevant for web-based navigation
+- **Targeted processing** that only scans TOC sections rather than the entire document for efficient operation
+- **Smart boundary detection** to identify where TOC sections end and main content begins

 This feature prevents unnecessary duplication of navigation elements in web formats while maintaining their visual structure, improving readability and organization.
+The automatic removal of page numbers makes the TOC more appropriate for web consumption where users navigate via hyperlinks rather than page references.

 ### Hierarchical List Handling